J.P. Crawford Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in MLB.
+- The Cardinals pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Cardinals have the 20th-ranked team ERA among all MLB pitching staffs (4.74).

-- Cardinals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Cardinals pitchers combine to rank 19th in baseball in home runs allowed (25 total, 1.2 per game).

-- Mikolas (0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched) gets the start for the Cardinals, his fifth of the season.
+- Flaherty (1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched) makes the start for the Cardinals, his fifth of the season.

-- The right-hander last pitched on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up seven hits.
+- The right-hander's last appearance came on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.